EXPERIENCED DIVORCE ATTORNEY

-This brief overview covers the common grounds for a divorce and the residency requirements.
-If you are going through a divorce and need more info, please call us at (310) 271-6290.
+This brief overview covers several aspects of California divorce law.
+If you need more info, please call us at (310) 271-6290.

 Under California Family Code § 2310, a divorce, or judgment of dissolution of marriage may be granted only the grounds of:

 - Irreconcilable differences that caused irremediable breakdown of the marriage, or